Where to Make Early Successional Habitat?

 E. Sprague

-Connected areas of young forest and shrubland help New England cottontails and other dispersal-limited wildlife.
+Connected areas of early successional forest help New England cottontails and other dispersal-limited wildlife.

 Ideally, such habitat should be within dispersal distance of existing wild populations, so that the introduced rabbits can breed with the native cottontails to boost their genetic variability and help them remain healthy.
 Each habitat site should connect to other areas of good habitat, allowing small populations to gradually expand and make contact with other small populations nearby.